EnglishFrench

 Some of you may not even be familiar with the repatriation process.
 That’s ok.
 In our minds, it should be easy to bring someone back home for a proper burial.
 Unfortunately, however, that’s not the case.

 One of the main reasons for this is you’re dealing with two or more governments.
-At the very least, you’re dealing with the U.S. government and the government of your home country.
+At the very least, you’re dealing with the U.S. government and your home country’s government.
 Each country has its own laws and procedures.

 This can mean shipping their body in a coffin or shipping their ashes in an urn.